Розмовна тема: British wedding customs

 In Britain today, just over 50% of people still The groom arrives first with a friend called the best man.
 This is part of an old tradition where and his friends went to collect from her family.in a rather than a registry office.
 A is full of tradition.

 The groom and the best man wait at the altar for the arrival of .
 The can be young girls who are friends of the family or women of similar age to the bride.
 They have to help the bride with her flowers and her dress..
-It’s part of the tradition for to arrive late.
+It’s part of the tradition for the bride to arrive late.
 She usually goes up to the altar with her father and her

-The traditional colour for adress is white and it is very bad luck for to see the bride wearing the dress before the day.
+The traditional colour for adress is white and it is very bad luck for to see the bride wearing the dress before the wedding day.
 Many brides still follow the advice of the rhyme and carry: